When & How to Transplant the 7 Most Popular Spring Plants & Herbs

 Broccoli

-Broccoli is a cool-season crop, which is why you can transplant this outside during early spring or late summer, just like strawberries.
-According to Ohio State University, the seedlings should be ready to transplant when they are around 4-6 weeks old and have 3-4 true leaves.
+Broccoli is a cool-season crop and can be transplanted outside in early spring or late summer.
+Seedlings should be ready to transplant when they are 4-6 weeks old with 3-4 true leaves.

 Rosemary

-Rosemary is notorious for having low germination rates, so starting from cuttings is usually recommended.
 Rosemary cuttings are usually ready to be transplanted outside after 8 weeks of propagation.
-If you are determined enough to start from seed, rosemary is ready to transplant once they’re 4-5 inches tall, and they can usually withstand a range of temperatures as long as it’s above 30°F.
+If starting from seed, transplant rosemary when they’re 4-5 inches tall.
+They can withstand temperatures above 30°F.

 Oregano

-Oregano can be transplanted once they’ve hit the 4-6 week stage and their seedlings have at least 4 true leaves.
-The soil outside should be around 70°F, so usually, oregano is transplanted after the last spring frost.
+Oregano can be transplanted at the 4-6 week stage when seedlings have at least 4 true leaves.
+The soil should be around 70°F, so transplant oregano after the last spring frost.

 Mint

-Mint is super easy to grow whether you are starting from seed or cuttings, so much so that it tends to take over your whole garden.
-We suggest transplanting your mint in a bigger pot but not directly to the ground.
-Transplant it when the temperature is around the 60°F mark.
+Mint is easy to grow from seed or cuttings.
+Transplant mint in a bigger pot when the temperature is around 60°F.

 Prep Your Garden and Plants Accordingly

-Once you’ve got the timing down, turn your focus on prepping your garden and plants for the big move.
-Hardening off your plants is a crucial step that you must do before transplanting your crops permanently outdoors.
-Any plants that started growing inside need to transition to outdoor life gradually; otherwise, they will go into shock and wilt away.
-7-10 days before transplanting, start bringing your plants outdoors in a shady area for a few hours each day, gradually increasing the time and their exposure to the sun and wind.
-Make sure to keep the soil moist throughout the hardening-off period, which will help your plant become better adjusted to living outdoors full-time.
+Once you’ve got the timing right, prepare your garden and plants for the move.
+Hardening off your plants is crucial before transplanting them outdoors.
+Gradually transition plants that started indoors to outdoor life by bringing them outside in a shady area for a few hours each day, increasing exposure to sun and wind over 7-10 days.
+Keep the soil moist throughout this period.

-Loosen and aerate the soil before moving your plants and add in lots of organic matter to help retain the soil moisture.
-If your soil is too dry, it will draw out the moisture from the plant’s roots and damage them.
-Rake your soil to even out the surface and make it less compact.
-Now we are ready to transplant your seedlings from your pot to the soil.
+Loosen and aerate the soil before transplanting, adding organic matter to retain moisture.
+If the soil is too dry, it will draw moisture from the plant’s roots and damage them.
+Rake the soil to even out the surface and make it less compact.

 How to Transplant Plants from Pot to Soil

-The best time to transplant your seedlings is on a warm, overcast day, early in the morning.
-This will allow your plant to get more time to settle in its new environment without being exposed directly to the scorching sun.
+The best time to transplant seedlings is on a warm, overcast day, early in the morning.
+This gives the plant time to settle in its new environment without direct sun exposure.

-1. Dig a hole on your soil about as deep as your seedling’s root ball and a little bit wider.
+1. Dig a hole in your soil about as deep as the seedling’s root ball and a little wider.

-2. Turn the pot upside down while supporting the soil, and gently top the bottom to remove your plant.
+2. Turn the pot upside down while supporting the soil, and gently tap the bottom to remove the plant.

-3. Place the seedling in the hole you just dug and cover it back up with soil.
+3. Place the seedling in the hole and cover it with soil.

 4. Lightly press the soil around the seedling to ensure good contact between the plant’s roots and soil.

-5. Water the soil around the newly transplanted seedling to help settle the roots, eliminate air pockets, and reduce the potential of transplant shock.
+5. Water the soil around the newly transplanted seedling to help settle the roots, eliminate air pockets, and reduce transplant shock.

-If you’ve got more questions about transplanting or all things gardening, come and join our Private Facebook Group or shoot us a DM on Instagram.
-We’d be happy to have a little one-on-one chat and give you some sage advice if you need any!
+If you have more questions about transplanting or gardening, join our Private Facebook Group or send us a DM on Instagram.
+We’d be happy to give you some sage advice!

 More articles